Neoteny: In other animals

 Two environments which favor neoteny are high altitudes and cool temperatures, because neotenous individuals have more fitness than individuals which metamorphose into an adult form.
 The energy required for metamorphosis detracts from individual fitness, and neotenous individuals can utilize available resources more easily.
 This trend is seen in a comparison of salamander species at lower and higher altitudes; in a cool, high-altitude environment, neotenous individuals survive more and are more fecund than those which metamorphose into adult form.
-Insects in cooler environments tend to exhibit neoteny in flight because wings have a high surface area and lose heat quickly; it is disadvantageous for insects to metamorphose into adults.
+Insects in cooler environments tend to exhibit neoteny in flight because wings have a high surface area and lose heat quickly; in those habitats, it is disadvantageous for insects to metamorphose into adults.

+Amphibians

-Many species of salamander, and amphibians in general, exhibit environmental neoteny.
-Axolotl and olm are perennibranchiate salamander species which retain their juvenile aquatic form throughout adulthood, examples of full neoteny.
+Many species of salamander, and amphibians in general, are environmentally neotenous.
+Axolotl and olm retain their gills and juvenile aquatic form throughout adulthood, in full neoteny.
 Gills are a common juvenile characteristic in amphibians which are kept after maturation; examples are the tiger salamander and rough-skinned newt, both of which retain gills into adulthood.

+Lithobates clamitans is partially neotenous, delaying maturation during the winter as fewer resources are available, and it can find resources more easily in its larval form.
+This encompasses both of the main causes of neoteny; the energy required to survive in the winter as a newly-formed adult is too great, so the organism exhibits neotenous characteristics until it can better survive as an adult.

+Many species of mole salamander are neotenous.
+In the northwestern salamander (Ambystoma gracile), high altitude is the environmental cause of neoteny.

+Neoteny occurs in all salamander families.
+It seems to be a survival mechanism in environments with little iodine.
+In these circumstances, salamanders can reproduce and survive in the form of a smaller larval stage, which is aquatic and requires less food compared to terrestrial adults.
+If salamander larvae ingest a sufficient amount of iodine, they quickly begin metamorphosis and transform into bigger terrestrial adults, with higher dietary requirements, but an ability to disperse across dry land.